scottvr/GUM_of_Devops/updates/Fear_and_Loathing_in_the_Value_Stream.md

 ## IV.
 The Remediation Transfer Function

-Section opener — "Why don't organizations fix things everybody knows are broken?" is a question that feels like it has an answer and does not.
+"Why don't organizations fix things everybody knows are broken?" is a question that feels like it has an answer and does not.
 It invites villains — the coward, the bean-counter, the manager who shot the messenger — and villains are comforting because they are, in principle, replaceable.
 The GUM does not permit this comfort.
 Its whole method is to assume everyone in the system is behaving rationally with respect to their local instruments and to ask what the *system* does anyway.

 There is also a debt to pay to the original model.
 GUM 1.0 gives technical debt an explicit equation of motion,